harshanal/duckdb-llm-agent/README.md

 # Local LLM with DuckDB Integration

-This project demonstrates how to integrate a local Large Language Model (LLM) using [Ollama](https://ollama.com/) with [DuckDB](https://duckdb.org/), a high-performance in-process SQL database.
-The code is based on a demonstration by Jeffrey Morgan, founder of Ollama, at the [Small Data SF](https://www.smalldatasf.com/) event.
+This project is based on a demonstration by Jeffrey Morgan, founder of [Ollama](https://ollama.com/), presented at the [Small Data SF](https://www.smalldatasf.com/) event.
+Special thanks to Jeffrey for showcasing the integration of local LLMs with DuckDB.

+Watch the original talk on YouTube: [Running Small LLMs Locally – Jeffrey Morgan at Small Data SF](https://www.youtube.com/watch?v=P-55pV6ss3k)

 ## Features